PMStander/pib/.project/core/activeContext.md

 - Login, signup, and password reset functionality is working
 - Protected routes with authentication middleware are implemented
 - Basic dashboard for authenticated users is in place
+- Migrated from Firebase DataConnect to Firestore for data storage
-- Firebase DataConnect schema has been designed for users, workspaces, and profiles
+- Implemented Firestore schema for users, workspaces, profiles, and other entities
-- DataConnect composable has been implemented for data access
+- Created useFirestore composable for data access with Firestore
-- GraphQL queries and mutations have been defined in dataconnect/connector directory
-- DataConnect connector code has been generated using the Firebase CLI
+- Updated useDataConnect as a compatibility layer that uses useFirestore internally
+- Implemented vector search using Firestore's findNearest method
+- Created Cloud Functions for server-side vector search
+- Implemented client-side composable for interacting with Cloud Functions
+- Added fallback mechanisms for when Cloud Functions are not available
 - Form components have been refactored into dedicated components
 - Fixed readonly warnings in NeumorphicInput component
 - Created reusable modal component for consistent UI